 Previous presentations include-

-FAIR DINKUM (def.): honesty, guts, directness, fortitude, courage, truth.
+FAIR DINKUM (def.): honesty, guts, directness, fortitude, courage, truth with Glen McFarlane.
 You had to be fair dinkum to enlist after the hell of Gallipoli hit home.
 A new breed of warrior and patriot stepped up as Anzac’s second wave.
 Among them were 152 men of the 7th Battalion – fruit pickers and farmers, bootmakers and blacksmiths, miners and mailmen.
 They fought under the colours of ‘mud and blood’ in the searing sands of Egypt, on Gallipoli’s fatal shore, across killing fields in France and beyond.
 Born in the right place at the wrong time, the bravery and ingenuity of these young Australian men forged a legendary band of brothers: ‘The Fair Dinkums’.

-‘Vietnam – Their War, Their Stories’ – A select group of Vietnam veterans gave their personal reflections, memories and stories of that long war.
+‘Vietnam – Their War, Their Stories’.
+A select group of Vietnam veterans gave their personal reflections, memories and stories of that long war.
 The panel format allowed engagement with a decorated member of the Australian Army Training Team who worked closely with Vietnamese soldiers over three tours, a military policeman who won a Military Medal while working with the Americans, a navy signaller working in the escorts for the fast troopship HMAS Sydney and a veteran airman with context and insights from the Vietnam official historian and MHHV vice-patron, Dr Peter Edwards, AM.

 First drafts of History: Rediscovering Victoria’s war correspondents.
 From the Boer War to Vietnam and beyond, Australians have long relied on war correspondents to bring home reports from the front lines of conflict.
 This session delivered on June 8, 2016 at the Pompey Elliot RSL as part of the MHHV’s monthly speaker program gave a lively round up of some of Victoria’s most colourful war correspondents.

-A wasted Effort? – The RAAF and the Battle for Tarakan 1945 by Mr Tony Hastings.
+A wasted Effort? – The RAAF and the Battle for Tarakan 1945 with Mr Tony Hastings.
 Tony is completing his PhD in military history with the University of NSW at the Australian Defence Force Academy.
 His presentation will examine the often criticised efforts of the RAAF during the invasion of the island of Tarakan, located off the coast of Borneo, and place the campaign the wider context of the RAAF’s role in Pacific War in 1945.